Jayman3k/py_PHIsim3_projects/README.md

 ### 1. Creating a flexible `device_file`

 Starting from your working setup, create a function to write a parameterized `device_file`.
 Let's say that, for example, you have a simple setup with some waveguides and an SOA.
-The file would look like this:
+The file could look like this:

 ```
 IO_left__  8             # this always needs to be in the input file